while-true-do/ansible-role-collabora-code/README.md

 # Ansible Role: collabora-code
 | This role installs and configures Collabora Online Development Edition.

-Collabora Online Development Edition (CODE) is a nice tool to have LibreOffice in as a web service.
+Collabora Online Development Edition (CODE) is a nice tool to have LibreOffice as a web service.

 ## Motivation